vitar/clrf/src/en/theory/99-outro.md

 # Chapter 10.
 Conclusion

-The “Couple Life Reflection Framework” offers a structure that helps couples approach their relationships consciously.
-It is built on three levels: conditions, needs, and functions.
-These levels form the foundation for diagnostics, vision, and change.
+The **Couple Life Reflection Framework (CLRF)** gives couples a simple way to see what is happening and decide what to do next.
+It rests on three levels — **conditions**, **needs**, and **functions** — which together turn confusion into a map you can use.

-## 1. Framework summary
+## 1. Framework in one glance

-- Conditions – the background and environment that affect the relationship.
+- **Conditions** — the facts and environment that shape daily life.
-- Needs – internal requests forming motivation.
+- **Needs** — the requests that arise from those facts.
-- Functions – actions and mechanisms that satisfy needs.
+- **Functions** — the actions you choose to meet those needs.

-Together they create a map that helps us understand where we are and where we want to go.
+Named in this order, they show where you are, what matters now, and how to move.

 ## 2. Practical value

-The framework allows you to:
+CLRF helps you:

-- Avoid confusion between facts and desires.
+- Avoid mixing up facts with desires.
-- Separate the personal and the shared while maintaining balance.
+- Separate the **personal** from the **shared** without losing either.
-- Turn abstract conversations into concrete steps.
+- Turn open-ended talks into specific next steps.
-- Build visions grounded in reality.
+- Build visions anchored in reality.
 - Plan changes without overload.

+In practice, this looks like fewer circular arguments, clearer requests, and small wins you can feel during the week.

-## 3. Use in life
+## 3. Using CLRF in real life

-This tool is not a substitute for emotions or intuition.
-It helps give them shape.
-You can use it regularly, or return to it when you feel the relationship needs renewal or review.
+CLRF doesn’t replace feelings or intuition — it gives them shape.
+Use it regularly, or return to it when the rhythm feels off.
+A short check of *condition → need → function* before a tough talk lowers defensiveness and makes it easier to choose a step you both can support.

-## 4. Final word
+## 4. Final note

-Relationships are a living process.
-The framework helps make it more conscious and flexible.
-It does not provide ready-made recipes, but it offers a map on which each couple can find their own path.
+Relationships are living systems.
+A framework can’t hand you answers, but it can keep the path visible.
+Used with honesty and a light touch, CLRF helps you find your way back to each other — one page, one question, one small agreement at a time.